-Vermont has an older-than-average population, so Medicare plays a key role in providing health and financial security to beneficiaries residing in the state.
-With more than 149,900 Vermont beneficiaries enrolled in Medicare, we’ll cover some very important information below about Medicare in Vermont.
+Vermont has an older-than-average population, so Medicare plays a key role in providing health and financial security to beneficiaries.
+With more than 149,900 Vermont beneficiaries enrolled in Medicare, we’ll cover some important information below about Medicare in Vermont.
 We want to help you better understand your options and make the decision-process as seamless as possible once you’re ready to enroll in Medicare or discover different coverage options.

 For more information on how you can save money on your out-of-pocket costs with a Part C, Part D, or Medigap plan, please click the plans below to learn more.
 Licensed agents can also answer any of your questions and help you find a plan that fits your needs, lifestyle, and budget by clicking here.